cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

     Normally we might expect the tcpudmp output to show *5555:6666:7777* in the packet header, however, when the XRd headend router performs its SRv6-TE policy calculation it recognized that **xrd05's** best path to **xrd07** is through **xrd06**, so it doesn't need to include the *6666* in the SID stack.

-    Optional: run the same ping test using the IPv6 address:
+    Optional: run the same ping test on *xrd01* using the IPv6 address and capture the traffic.

     ```
-    docker exec -it clab-clus25-amsterdam ping fc00:0:50::1 -i .5
+    ping fc00:0:50::1 -i .5
     ```